What is the Stomp?

 It sure is!
 Many Stomp Stops have activities and art specifically geared toward younger people while others are for all-comers.
-Check the descriptions on the map if you want to create a Stomp experience for kids.
+Check the descriptions on the map if you want to create a Stomp experience tailored specifically for young ‘uns.

 Where are the bathrooms?